Tubal

-Tubal (תֻּבָל, Tuḇāl), in Genesis 10 (the "Table of Nations"), was the name of a son of Japheth, son of Noah.
+Tubal (תֻּבָל, Tuḇāl), in Genesis 10 (the "Table of Nations"), was a son of Japheth, son of Noah.
 Modern scholarship has identified him with Tabal.
 Traditionally, he is considered to be the father of the Caucasian Iberians (ancestors of the Georgians) according to primary sources.
 Later, Saint Jerome refashioned the Caucasian Iberia (Georgia) into the Iberian Peninsula (Western Europe) and Isidore of Seville consolidated this idea.

 Modern scholarship

 Modern scholarship has identified the biblical Tubal with Tabal, an Anatolian state and region mentioned in Assyrian sources.

 Tabal was a post-Hittite Luwian state in Asia Minor in the 1st millennium BC.
 Its neighbours, the Mushki, are traditionally associated with Meshech.
 Some historians further connect Tabal and Tubal with the tribe on the Black Sea coast later known to the Greeks as Tibareni, although this connection is uncertain.
 The Tibareni and nearby tribes, the Chalybes (Khalib/Khaldi) and the Mossynoeci (Mossynoikoi in Greek), were sometimes considered the founders of metallurgy.
 The Greeks considered the Tibareni to be a Scythian people.

 Most reference books, following Flavius Josephus, identify Tubal in Ezekiel's time as an area that is now in Turkey.